conjurinc/apidocs/src/intro.examples.md

 https://conjur.mybigco.com/api/variables/redis%2Fpassword/values
 ```

-Note that you can use the Conjur CLI to obtain a token as well, by running `conjur authn authenticate -H`.
+Note that you can use the Conjur CLI to obtain an access token as well, by running `conjur authn authenticate -H`.

 [Here is an example](https://github.com/conjurinc/apidocs/blob/master/get_auth_token.sh)
 of obtaining a formatted auth token with a bash script.